grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/11 Result Export.md

 1. Select the test result.
 1. Select the three-dots icon in the top right, and select `Export Data`.

-The data will be exported as a `.zip` file containing number of `.csv` files.
+The data will be exported as a ZIP file that contains a number of CSV files.

 Each metric is exported to a separate file.
 The export also contains a `metrics.csv` file with the list of exported metrics.

-For a typical k6 HTTP test, these files will be present:
+A typical k6 HTTP test will have the following files:

 | File name                                        |             Metric               |           Columns                |
 | ------------------------------------------------ | -------------------------------- | -------------------------------- |